These are the best gay festivals and parties in Toronto you need to check out when visiting this bustling Canadian city.

 During the Toronto gay pride festival, the Church and Wellesley gaybourhood morphs into a weekend-long open-air party venue with loads of live music, street food, beer gardens, craft stalls and theatre.

 In Toronto, the whole of June is devoted to this big festival and it becomes Pride month.
 If ever there's a time to visit Toronto, it's during this awesome festival.
 For more information about what's happening during Pride, exact dates and more, check their official website.

 The annual Halloween party on Church Street in October is another huge gay event in Toronto worth planning your trip around.
-It attracts thousands of revellers, some in costume, and of course many wearing vary little.
+It attracts thousands of revelers, some in costume, and of course, many wearing very little.

-During the Halloween party, around 3 blocks in the gay village of Toronto are pedestrianised, with the festivities starting at around 7pm and going into the early hours of the next day.
+During the Halloween party, around 3 blocks in the gay village of Toronto are pedestrianized, with the festivities starting at around 7pm and going into the early hours of the next day.